July 4, 2023

 The other way to see Bora Bora from above is as you arrive and depart via plane.
 If possible grab a window seat, and you’ll probably cry (like me) as you witness this magical place for the first time.

-Travel Tip: There are no assigned seats on the domestic flights, so ask the flight crew which side will have views of the mountain when boarding the flight.
+Travel Tip: There are no assigned seats on domestic flights, so ask the flight crew which side will have views of the mountain when boarding the flight.
 If you are respectful of others, they will be happy to give you that information.

 View from the plane window of Bora Bora island and surrounding islands and lagoon.